M7Tro/chalk/README.md

     The lower half of the canvas does not work properly.
 I can draw on it, but the changes do not reverse from there.

+I added the undo button.
+And made sure that save button is disabled while loading.

+I am not sure I should work on the eraser.
+WHat is the point?
+What am I building?

+I don't think I should make some stupid redactor.
+What about AI stuff?

+What if I allow people to past object into a the canvas, then draw some objects on it, then run AI that turns the image into something cool using the drawings as sources for objects and original image as a tempalte for styling/colorscheme/etc.

+That would be cool.
+How do I do it?